Voting by proxy

 You can apply to vote by proxy:

-- for a single election on a specific date
+- for a single election or referendum on a specific date

 - for a specific period if you want to vote in England, Scotland or Wales